DrPaulBrewer/market-example-contingent/README.md

     XMarket.on('before-order', function(myorder){
            // something to do on every order before it is processed });

+The use of arrow functions for event handlers is discouraged.
+The market's base class is `EventEmitter` and sets `this` to point at the market instance when a standard `function` is passed.

 See also the MarketEngine documentation in package `market-engine`, as the market object inherits from MarketEngine.